FreeCol/freecol/README.md

 #### Supports Mac OS X, Windows, and Linux

-Current stable release is _0.11.6_, since this release, there has been a complete code overhaul over the last 2 years, and we are nearing a stable release (0.12.0)

 The latest binary releases are created weekly and contain Mac OS X, Windows, and Linux installers.

 * See: [Weekly Releases](https://github.com/FreeCol/freecol/releases)